This country-specific Q&A provides an overview of the legal framework and key issues surrounding arbitration law in the Germany.

 How are the costs of arbitration proceedings estimated and allocated?

-The decision on the costs can either be included in the final award or a separate cost award may be rendered after the termination of the proceedings (section 1057 (2) ZPO).
+The arbitral tribunal's decision on costs may be included in the final award or can be issued as a separate award on cost following the conclusion of the arbitration proceedings, section 1057 (2) ZPO.

 Can pre- and post-award interest be included on the principal claim and costs incurred?